Top 5 Pros and Cons of CrossFit Training

 You’ll get at least a few reps wrong, which puts excessive stress on your joints.
 The point of these exercises is power, for which you need optimal coordination.
 Not 40 reps under a minute.

-The GHD Sit-up for example and posterior vertebrae part.
+The GHD Sit-up for example and the posterior vertebrae part.
 You can’t expect to do 100x handstand pushups hitting your head, compressing your neck, and have no spine problems later on (at least for not-so-fit people).

 4. Sustainability and Long-Term Adherence